1Yada Yahowah

 Yahowah is the Author of Life: tsamach | enabling life to sprout and grow, causing it to increase in variety and stature.
 Life is something Yahowah loves – indeed He designed, appreciates, treasures, and nurtures it.

 Tsamach, which could also be translated as “promotes growth,” leads to profound insight.
 That which does not grow, dies.
 Even Yahowah grows to live.
 And that is the purpose of man.
 Just as our children complete us, fulfilling our lives, making us richer with each experience, entertaining us, God gains something from His relationships with humankind.
-Each added member of His eternal Family, each unique camping experience, each loving and grateful conversation, each meaningful question, and each profound insight grasped, adds to Yah’s 40happiness and satisfaction.
-Our Heavenly Father is not so big that He does not grow a little each time one of His children calls out His name and spends some quality time getting to know one another better.
+Each added member of His eternal Family, each unique camping experience, each loving and grateful conversation, each meaningful question, and each profound insight grasped, adds to Yah’s happiness and satisfaction.
+Our Heavenly Father is not so 40big that He does not grow a little each time one of His children calls out His name and spends some quality time getting to know one another better.

 An infinite entity, by definition, God must continually grow.
 Our souls make Him more than He would have been without our company.
 While it is completely inconsistent with the religious concepts of God being omniscient and omnipresent, the idea of God growing through loving familial relationships is the only rational explanation for creation.